dnsimple/dnsimple-support/content/articles/changing-domain-contact.md

 ![Change domain contact](http://cl.ly/Uqnw/change-contact-3.jpg)

 Now you will see a list of all your existing contacts with the one that is currently assigned to the domain selected.
-All you need to do is choosing the contact that you want for your domain and saving the changes.
+All you need to do is choose the contact that you have just created and save the changes.
+We will update the data in the registry so the WHOIS of the domain reflects them.

 ## Changing an existing contact's data

 If you want to change part of an existing contact's data you will have to access the contact management page from the top menu.
 Once you are there all your existing contacts will be listed.
-Once you have found the one whose information you want to change click *Edit*:
+Once you have located the one whose information you want to change click *Edit*:

 ![Edit contact data](http://cl.ly/Uqum/edit-existing-contact-1.jpg)